dineshinau/quick-plugin-switcher/readme.txt

 2. Activate the plugin through the \'Plugins\' screen in WordPress

-3. Select one or more plugin(s) and choose option "Switch" from bulk actions dropdown to change state of selected plugin(s).
+3. Select one or more plugin(s) and choose the option "Switch" from bulk actions dropdown to change the state of the selected plugin(s).

-4. Easily activate or delete the a deactivated plugin from the plugin deactivated admin notice.
-Remove need for scrolling upto the plugin and searching the plugin on page.
+4. Easily activate or delete the deactivated plugin from the plugin deactivated admin notice.
+Remove the need for scrolling up to the plugin and searching the plugin on-page.

 == Frequently Asked Questions ==